owen-6936/termplex/README.md

 ## 🚀 Getting Started

-To see the architecture in action, you can run the demonstration file:
+To see the generic orchestration engine in action, you can run the main demonstration file:

 ```bash
 go run ./main.go